pivotal/docs-tap/scc/install-scc.md

 For more information about profiles, see [About Tanzu Application Platform package and profiles](../about-package-profiles.md).

 >**Note:** The Supply Chain Choreographer is now bundled with the Cartographer Conventions.
-For instructions on configuring and using Cartographer Conventions follow these [docs](../cartographer-conventions/creating-conventions.md)
+For information on configuring and using Cartographer Conventions, see [Creating conventions](../cartographer-conventions/creating-conventions.md).

 Supply Chain Choreographer provides the custom resource definitions the supply chain uses.
 Each pre-approved supply chain creates a clear road to production and orchestrates supply chain resources.
 You can test, build, scan, and deploy.
 Developers can focus on delivering value to